hashgraph/hedera-improvement-proposal/HIP/hip-1.md

 There are three kinds of HIP:

 1. A **Standards Track** HIP describes a new feature or implementation for Hedera.
 It may also describe an interoperability standard that will be supported outside of the official Hedera node software stack.
-The Standards Track HIP abstract should include which part of the Hedera ecosystem it addresses:
+The Standards Track HIP abstract should include which part of the Hedera ecosystem it addresses.
+Standards Track HIPs require a specification and a reference implementation:

     **a.
 Core:** This includes proposals addressing the Hashgraph algorithm, peer-to-peer networking, etc. These types of features are implemented on Hedera consensus nodes.